Arksine/moonraker/docs/configuration.md

 attach:
 #   One or more items to attach to the notification.
 This may be a path to a
 #   local file or a url (such as a webcam snapshot).
 Multiple attachments must be
 #   separated by a newline.
-This option accepts Jinja2 templates, the tempalte
+This option accepts Jinja2 templates, the template
-#   will recieve the same context as the "body" and "title" options.
+#   will receive the same context as the "body" and "title" options.
 The default
 #   is no attachment will be sent with the notification.
 #
 #   Note: Attachments are not available for all notification services, you can